comunica/Article-SSWS2020-AMF/content/evaluation.md

 Include link to anonymized source code dump, experiment configs, raw results, and R code.
 {:.todo}

-Include skip-bgp-heurtistic and caching-none and warm-cold-cache {:.todo}
+Include skip-bgp-heurtistic and caching-none and warm-cold-cache and filter-types {:.todo}

 1. **Client-side AMF Algorithms**: Evaluation of different client-side algorithms for using AMF metadata.